 This exploratory qualitative study used a collective case study method (Stake, 1995).
 The study was bounded by students in two YA literature classes, and data were analyzed for patterns collectively.
 We focused on ways participants used critical literacy in Flipgrid while discussing racial injustices depicted in All American Boys.
 The impetus for using Flipgrid was to expand our students’ perspectives and views on racialized topics beyond their local, geographic knowledge and beliefs, which were limited by the insularity of the cohort model, sometimes called the “cohort effect” (Ferdig & Roehler, 2003).

-Participants were recruited from two YA literature courses in the fall of 2016 at two universities located in Midwest and Southeast U.S. As seen in Table 2, 24 students agreed to participate.
+Participants were recruited from two YA literature courses during the period of one semester at two universities located in Midwest and Southeast U.S. As seen in Table 2, 24 students agreed to participate.
 The majority were undergraduates (n = 19) and preservice teachers (n = 21) working toward initial licensure for secondary teaching.
 Students at the southeastern university were a cohort and, thus, took all classes together during their final 2 years in the program.

 |Professional Experience and Demographics||Number of Participants|

 Althouh we come from different socio-economic backgrounds, as White, cisgendered, temporarily able-bodied, heterosexual females, we understand the privilege that comes with most of our identity categories.
 We both continuously reflect on our own White privilege, are committed to antiracist education, and actively work toward dismantling White supremacy through our own reading and learning so as to model allyship and activism in our schools and communities.

 As instructors of the courses under investigation, we acknowledge the power relationship between the participants and ourselves as their professors.
 As such, we followed ethical protocols approved by our research boards and remained critically reflexive throughout the study.